smarder01/book_analysis/book-recommendation-system/README.md

 The goal of this project is to build a personalized book recommendation system that suggests books based on a user's past reading history.
 By analyzing user preferences and applying machine learning techniques, this system aims to recommend books tailored to each individual's unique reading tastes.

 ## Project Overview
 This project uses a combination of content-based filtering, collaborative filtering, and deep learning techniques to recommend books.
 By leveraging user data from Goodreads, the system is designed to offer personalized book suggestions based on what users have liked in the past.
-Additionally, a Streamlit web app will be built to allow users to input books they enjoy and receive recommendations in real-time.
+Additionally, a Streamlit web app allows users to input books they enjoy and receive recommendations in real-time.

 Key Features:
 - **Content-based filtering**: Recommends books based on similarity to books the user has already liked.